Overview

 Your course of study is determined with an advisor based on experience, both academic and professional.
 Upon admission into the program, you will meet with a program advisor to determine your individual course of study.

-Courses are offered in a combination of online and face to face instruction after school hours, usually from about 4:30 p.m. to 7:30 p.m. and during the summer.
-The program can be completed in 1-2 academic years depending on your course needs based on a review of your transcripts.
-All courses are taught with a strong applied base with experienced early childhood professionals and parents assisting UNC-CH faculty with course instruction.
+Courses are offered in a hyflex model combining asynchronous and synchronous class sessions, and students have the option to attend the synchronous sessions in person or remotely.
+Sychnronous sessions are usually held during the summer from 5:15 pm – 8:00 pm.
+The program is usually completed within two academic years but may be adjusted based on your course needs and a review of your transcripts.
+All courses are taught with a strong applied base and experienced early childhood professionals and parents assist UNC-Chapel Hill faculty with course instruction.

 Who qualifies for entry into the program?